 Thank you for your considerate response.
 I am overjoyed that you have not heard of my eccentric idea before.
 I thought it all up.
 Your skepticism of a wholly unknown way of thinking echos the first contacts between scientists and their counterparts in the classical age.
 The possibility of paradigm shift is the underlying theme of my website that I would like to develop further.
 Ironically your response to my idea captures this perfectly.
 Considering how widely your mind has traveled and intermingled with other thoughts about the sun, that there is so much more to imagine, I honestly take it as an affirmation.

 New ideas, resonant ones, can spread like a virus, or a wave or a flash.
-Hopeful useful ones manage to transcend beyond internet meme status.
+Hopefully useful ones will manage to transcend meme status and be more helpful than not.

 My Original Email